JayWoodhill/dsa_private/problems/problem2/problem2.md

 Problem 2
 Global Solutions in Computational Fluid Dynamics

-Given the following statements, eich define 1) the momentum of liquid flow in 3-dimensions, and 2) the incompressibility of liquids over time
+The following statements respectively define 1) the momentum of liquid flow in 3-dimensions, and 2) the incompressibility of liquids over time:

 ![alt text](image.png)